uw-cmg/MAST-SEY/README.md

 After running this step, new files, `inelastic.in` and `elastic.in` will be created, as well as `mfp.plot`.
 The first two will be used in the second step of running the code, while the `mfp.plot` can be used to plot the obtained elastic and inelastic mean free paths in the users plotting program of choice.

-2. The "execute" step.
+2. The "execute" step:
 ```bash
 mast_sey execute -e 350 -m 10000
 ```
 In this example, the secondary electron yield (SEY) will be calculated using the Monte Carlo method for 10000 electrons (`-m`) and their incident energy (`-e`) equal to 350 eV.
-A result will be similar to the following
+The last two lines of the output should look similar to the following:
 ```bash
 # Energy[eV]     SEY TrueSEY   Bcksc DifPrim  eBcksc
     350.0000  0.7759  0.3614  0.4145  0.3077  0.0573
 ```
 Where the incident energy is repeated (`Energy[eV]`), and the values in question are presented: total secondary electron yield (`SEY`), true SEY i.e. SEY for electrons escaping through the surface  with energy < 50 eV (`TrueSEY`), backscattered electrons i.e. electrons which escaped with energy > 50 eV (`Bcksc`), diffused primaries i.e. primary electrons which escaped after a series of elastic and inelastic scattering events (`DifPrim`), and elastically backscattered electrons i.e. primary electrons which escaped after undergoing elastic scattering events only (`eBcksc`).

-The `examples` directory containes all the necceary input files to run this example.
+The `examples` directory containes all the necessary input files to run this example.
-## Contributing

-## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)